extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 ### Joins and database performance

 - the more joins, the slower the database will perform
-- don't grab unnccessary data
+- don't grab unnccessary data if you don't need to
+- be strategic
+- take only what you need

+### Join syntax

+Check the join syntax for the RDM